desh0cc/desh0cc/README.md

 ◤ 17 y.o.
 - Currently jobless, hoeless etc.
-- No one believes in my succeed (niether am I)
+- No one believes in my succeed
 - Interested in Comp.Sci And learning Data Science, AI/ML
 - Self taught and stupid